modiimedia/contentful-hugo/readme.md

 category: my-category-slug
 ```

-The resolve entries feature works with both reference fields and asset fields.
-(As well as multiple reference and multiple asset fields)
+The resolve entries feature works with both reference fields and asset fields, as well as multiple reference and multiple asset fields.

 ### The Overrides Parameter